gordonkrull/chatbot/README.md

 | CHANNEL       | Channel for the bot to join (typically your Twitch channel)        |
 | DISCORD_LINK  | Link to be displayed when the !discord command is invoked        |

+**Note:**
-**Note:** In order for some commands to work the bot must be running locally (e.g. !say plays TTS locally)
+- In order for some commands to work the bot must be running locally (e.g. !say plays TTS locally)
+- The bot assumes the streamer's current time is the timezone where this bot is running for the purpose of the `!time` command

 ## Run